Can You Divorce Without Sorting Out Finances?

 What should we do if we can't agree on a financial order?

-If you and your spouse can't agree on how to split your assets, one of the first steps to consider is divorce mediation, which can be quicker and cheaper than going to court and is often required before you can proceed to court unless there are circumstances such as domestic abuse.
+If you and your spouse can't agree on how to split your assets, one of the first steps to consider is a divorce mediation solicitor, which can be quicker and cheaper than going to court and is often required before you can proceed to court unless there are circumstances such as domestic abuse.

 If mediation doesn't work, you might consider collaborative law or arbitration.
 Like mediation, both methods can provide more control over the process and outcomes compared to court proceedings.